Maternity and Parental Leave Laws in Rhode Island

 For parental leave, however, the rules are different.
 If you want to use your parenting leave under the FMLA a little at a time, your employer must agree to it.
 If your employer agrees to let you use your parenting leave intermittently, you must finish your time off within one year after the baby is born.

-Your employer may also offer maternity and paternity leave benefits, parental benefits, or its own short-term disability insurance.
-Talk to your HR representative or manager (and check your employee handbook) to find out what types of leave are available to you.
+Talk to your HR representative or manager (and check your employee handbook) to learn what types of leave benefits are available to you.

 Talk to a Disability Lawyer